Hours of Operation

 Key Support Liaison

 The Key Support Liaison (KSL) provides information and resources to military spouses, supporting families in successfully navigating throughout the military lifecycle.
 Key Spouses are appointed by the Unit Commander to serve as a vital communication link between the unit and its families.
-The role of the Key Support Liaison (KSL) is designed to complement a unit’s mission and resilience, and assist in establishing a sense of community amongst unit members/families.
+The role of the Key Support Liaison (KSL) is designed to complement a unit’s mission and resilience and assist in establishing a sense of community amongst unit members/families.

 Those interested in volunteering as a Key Support Liaison should contact their First Sergeant or Commander.